123jsen/training-NN-with-Graph-Learning/README.md

 Project for CUHK Summer Research Internship

 ## Implementation
-The core GNN will be implemented using Spektral, which is a graph learning API based on Keras/Tensorflow.
+The core GNN will be implemented using the PyTorch Geometric library.

+I've tried using Spektral, which is based on Keras/Tensorflow, and some legacy code is left behind.

 ## Training Data Structure
 Since Training Data is a collection of graphs, the data is more structured than the usual ML training data.